 * after the 8th stage has been completed, the unit automatically shuts off

 You can repeat the same setting - or increase or decrease the pressure settings as you see fit.

 The most highly recommended protocol is to start on GROUP LOW and then proceed gradually upwards on the pressure setting levels.
 Some users go all the way up to PRO HIGH level, but this level is not for everyone.

 Any workout or movements (outside a pool) can be done in the KAATSU Cycle mode.

 Q11.
-What if I would like to do the KAATSU Training mode?
+What if I would like to do the KAATSU Constant mode?

 A11.
-If you would like to do the KAATSU Training mode, then untether (i.e., disconnect) the translucent connector tubes after you have inflated the KAATSU Air Bands.
-You should limit your use of the KAATSU Training mode to no more than 10 minutes.
+If you would like to do the KAATSU Constant mode, then untether (i.e., disconnect) the translucent connector tubes after you have inflated the KAATSU Air Bands.
+You should limit your use of the KAATSU Constant mode to no more than 10 minutes.

 Q12.
-How do I switch from the KAATSU Cycle mode to the KAATSU Training mode - and vice versa?
+How do I switch from the KAATSU Cycle mode to the KAATSU Constant mode - and vice versa?